gverploeg/Recommender-Case-Study/readme.md

 # Objective: Tell Users Which Movies to Watch

 Today you are going to have a little friendly competition with your classmates.

 You are going to building a recommendation system based off data from the [MovieLens dataset](http://grouplens.org/datasets/movielens/).
 It includes movie information, user information, and the users' ratings.
 Your goal is to build a recommendation system and to suggest movies to users!

-## Datasets available, datasets not available

 The **movies data** and **user data** are in `data/movies.dat` and `data/users.dat`.

 The **ratings data** can be found in `data/training.csv`.
-The users' ratings have been broken into a training and test set for you (the split has been done by keeping the most recent 20% of the ratings for the testing set).
+The users' ratings have been broken into a training and test set for you (to obtain the testing set, we have split the 20% of **the most recent** ratings).

+## Your mission [read carefully]

 You are provided a **request** file in `data/requests.csv`.
-It contains a list of `user,movie` for which you need to predict the (missing) `rating` column.
+It contains a list of `user,movie` pairs.

+**Your mission** is to provide a rating for each of those `user,movie` pairs.
+You will submit a csv file with three columns `user,movie,rating` as created by the script `src/run.py` (see below).

+We ask you to **provide this submission file via a link to your github repository** (the master of your group).

 Your **score** will be measured based on how well you predict the ratings for the users' ratings compared to our test set.
-At the end of the day, we will collect your predicted ratings and provide a score.
+At the end of the day, we will collect your predicted ratings and provide a score (see below).

 ## How to implement your recommender

 The file `src/recommender.py` is your main template for creating your recommender.
 You can work from this file and implement whatever strategy you think is best.
-You need to implement both the `.fit()` and the `.predict()` methods.
+You need to implement both the `.fit()` and the `.transform()` methods.

+**Tips**: You might want to consider working in a notebook first, in order to establish a proper training strategy (proof of concept).
+In practice, it is not necessary to implement the file `src/recommender.py` to provide a submission file (a notebook can perfectly do that without running through `src/run.py`).
+If you don't do that during the case study, eventually we recommend you to try to integrate your implementation into the `src/recommender.py` file.

 ## How to run your recommender

 `src/run.py` has been prepared for your convenience (doesn't need modification).
-By executing it you create an instance of your `Recommender`, feeds it with the training data and outputs the results in a file.
+By executing it you create an instance of a `MovieRecommender` class (see file `src/recommender.py`), feeds it with the training data and outputs the results in a file.

 It outputs a _properly formatted_ file of recommendations for you!